tidalmigrations/tidalmigrations.github.io/pages/user guides/importing_to_excel.md

 ### Importing Servers

-There is no required field when importing Servers.
+There are no required fields when importing Servers.

 Default fields:
 - Host Name (*)